GeorgeDaoud3/SOFE4630U-MS4/README.md

 ### Run The Python Script

-1. Set the project ID with your project ID in line 17.
+1. Edit the **main.py** withing the **voting machine** folder to set the project ID with your project ID in line 17.
+2. Upload <a href ="#cred"> the JSON file with GCP credential </a> to the same path as the **main.py** file.
-2. Run the Python script
+3. Run the Python script
    ```cmd
    python main.py
    ```
-3. Enter the machine ID and election ID.
+4. Enter the machine ID and election ID.
-4. You can run other script instances but with different machine IDs.
+5. You can run other script instances but with different machine IDs.

 The output would be similar to